 Scott Davis joined Cypress International in February 2018 as the Vice President for Combat Vehicles and Armaments.
 He was born in Charlevoix, Michigan and attended Michigan Technological University receiving a Bachelor of Science in Mechanical Engineering and later received a Master of Science degree in Industrial Engineering from Wayne State University.
 Scott attended ROTC and was commissioned in the Army Engineer Corp in 1985.

-Selected for the Senior Executive Service in November 2005, Mr. Scott J. Davis currently serves as the U.S. Army's Program Executive Officer for Combat Support & Combat Service Support.
-In this role he provides professional and executive management of the development, systems integration, acquisition, testing, fielding, sustainment and improvement of more than 350 diverse combat support and combat service support systems in accordance with the Army's transformation campaign plan.
+He was selected for the Senior Executive Service in November 2005 and served in multiple senior level acquisition positions.
+His last assignment form 2014-2017 was as the Program Executive Officer for Combat Support & Combat Service Support.
+In this role, he provided professional and executive management for the development, systems integration, acquisition, testing, fielding, sustainment and improvement of more than 350 diverse combat support and combat service support systems.

-An Army Reserve Officer, Mr. Davis is currently assigned to the Assistant Secretary of the Army (Acquisition: Logistics & Technology) as a Director, Dept. of Army System Coordinator, and has held a variety of operational positions from platoon leader through battalion executive officer including deployment in support of Operation Enduring Freedom.
+Scott served in the U.S. Army Reserve for 30 years and retired at the rank of colonel in May 2015.
+His last assignment was with the Assistant Secretary of the Army (Acquisition, Logistics & Technology) as Director, Department of Army System Coordinator.
+He held a variety of operational positions from platoon leader through battalion executive officer, including deployment in support of Operation Enduring Freedom.